Srinath10X/Litevim/README.md

 ## License 📝

-Litevim is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Litevim is licensed under the GPL3 License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments 🙏